Standards and Best Practices for UNH Websites

 Other units at UNH should use the domain structure unh.edu/NAME.
 The name should have meaning to the user.
 Acronyms are not recommended for this type of domain name unless the acronym is universally recognized.
 An example of this is unh.edu/hr or unh.edu/research.

 UNH now uses Drupal, an open source content management system, for its top-level pages.
 Drupal is available for UNH sites via Web Solutions.
-There are several themes available using Drupal similar to the COLSA site and the CHHS site.
-For those few sites continuing to use traditional HTML programming, a new toolkit has been made available with complementary styles for the new UNH home page.
+There are several themes available using Drupal similar to the Marine, COLA and Campus Rec websites.
+For those few sites continuing to use traditional HTML programming, a toolkit will soon be made available for public use.

 All UNH sites must meet the masthead specifications listed below.